TriForceX/MiyooCFW/README.md

 # Miyoo Custom Firmware

-> The custom firmware for **BittBoy**, **PocketGo** and **PowKiddy Q90-V90-Q20** allows you to play a wide variety of consoles/computers thanks to numerous emulators available to it as well some ports of games.
+> This custom firmware for **BittBoy**, **PocketGo** and **PowKiddy V90/Q90/Q20** (and 3rd party consoles) allows you to play a wide variety of consoles/computers thanks to numerous emulators available to it as well some ports of games.
 The next resources and guides was made to help anyone to setup it to the console.

 <div align="center">